• Skip to primary navigation

 5. SmartDNS Capabilities | VPN Features

 Why would you need SmartDNS in addition to a regular VPN connection?
-There are a couple reasons that I’ve run into myself, but the biggest is this:
+There are a couple of reasons that I’ve run into myself, but the biggest is this:

 For example, if I want to stream video content from Netflix in China, I can easily connect to a VPN.
 However, because a VPN encrypts all data that is sent and received, that slower connection might result in a lot of buffering.